All You Need To Know About Cloud-Based Phone System

 2. CallHippo

-CallHippo is a cloud-based phone system that is appropriate for all businesses including startups and small businesses.
+CallHippo is a cloud based phone system that is appropriate for all businesses including startups and small businesses.
 It offers various features like VoIP calling, call recording, call routing, video conferencing, etc., that let you make, receive, and manage phone calls from anywhere across the world.

 The setup is relatively quick and easy and it takes less than three minutes for you to complete the installation.
 It also has Voicemail to email features where messages are transcribed into an audio format and delivered directly to an email instead of a voicemail box.
 That Callhippo is trusted by top corporate brands like Amazon, Accenture, Tech Mahindra, etc. testifies to its quality.